-- Pinole, Wildcat, and Walnut creeks are listed as impaired by diazinon.
+- i.
+Pinole, Wildcat, and Walnut creeks are listed as impaired by diazinon.
 San Pablo Creek is listed as impaired by diazinon and trash.
-Grayson Creek, which is tributary to Walnut Creek, is also listed as impaired by trash; - ii.
-Pinole, Wildcat, and San Pablo creeks drain into San Pablo Bay, which is listed as impaired by chlordane, dichloro-diphenyl-trichloroethane (DDT), dieldrin, dioxin compounds, furan compounds, invasive species, mercury, polychlorinated biphenyls (PCBs), and selenium; - iii.
-Walnut Creek drains into the Suisun Bay, which is listed as impaired by chlordane, dichloro-diphenyl-trichloroethane (DDT), dieldrin, dioxin compounds, furan compounds, invasive species, mercury, polychlorinated biphenyls (PCBs), and selenium.
+Grayson Creek, which is tributary to Walnut Creek, is also listed as impaired by trash; - i.
+Pinole, Wildcat, and San Pablo creeks drain into San Pablo Bay, which is listed as impaired by chlordane, dichloro-diphenyl-trichloroethane (DDT), dieldrin, dioxin compounds, furan compounds, invasive species, mercury, polychlorinated biphenyls (PCBs), and selenium;